Pisces-Project/Pisces-Geometry/docs/source/reference/fields/buffers.rst

 - Participation in NumPy operations and universal functions (ufuncs),
 - Serialization, transformation, and type-aware metadata inspection.

-High-level interfaces such as :class:`~grids.core.GenericField` automatically wrap user-provided arrays into conforming buffer types when necessary, ensuring a consistent and extensible interface throughout the PyMetric library.
+High-level interfaces such as :class:`~fields.base.DenseField` automatically wrap user-provided arrays into conforming buffer types when necessary, ensuring a consistent and extensible interface throughout the PyMetric library.

 This document provides a comprehensive overview of the buffer architecture, including its design philosophy,